 In collaboration with Bia Labate, founder of Chacruna Institute for Psychedelic Plant Medicines, Reality Sandwich is publishing an excerpt a month from the 20+ books that Labate has co-edited and authored.
+This is an overall effort to educate about ayahuasca and plant medicines.
 We are beginning with Ayahuasca Shamanism from the Amazon and Beyond, published by Oxford University Press, on May 21, 2014.
 This collection of essays offers a “…deeper understanding of the role of ritual in mediating the encounter between indigenous traditions and modern societies.”

 This excerpt from “On the Uneasiness of Tourism,” written by Eugenia Fotiou, addresses a hot topic in the psychedelic community today– ayahuasca tourism.
 The central question anthropologist Eugenia Fotiou explores is: “What are the motives of Westerners pursuing shamanic experiences?”

 Self-exploration and spiritual growth, curiosity, physical and emotional healing, and the desire for a vacation in an exotic location– these are several reasons why people travel to participate in shamanic ceremonies.
 However, the desire also speaks to the fact that indigenous rituals represent a pre-Western and pre-modern philosophy that the West have lost touch with.
 Westerns are seeking a kind of fulfillment that our consumerist culture doesn’t provide.
 In other words, Westerns have a deep yearning for the pre-industrial, natural, exotic, sacred, spiritual, and tradition.